Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TheArchitectureOfOpenSourceApplications.md

 1. Well defined API boundaries are important
 2. Software architecture requires a different mind set from debugging code: do it separetely, **beforehand**
-3. Whether to rewrite / redsign a module is a difficult decision: you will always upset either the users or the mainteners
+3. Whether to rewrite / redesign a module is a difficult decision: you will always upset either the users or the mainteners
 4. Consistent naming style is important
 5. Choose upgrade battles carefully.